Sign up

 Daniel Pietzsch Verified Updates instantly via WebSub Supports Webmention Valid

-Movie poster for “The Power of the Dog”.
+Movie poster for “The Square”.

 Daniel Pietzsch Verified Updates instantly via WebSub Supports Webmention Valid